 It is the most common malformation of the gastrointestinal tract.

 Background of Meckel’s Diverticulum

-Despite the advanced methods of modern examinations, as well as imaging techniques it is sometimes quite difficult to establish the diagnosis.
-In most of the cases, the condition is subtly complicated with the two types of after-effects: involvement of ectopic mucosal tissue leading to gastrointestinal bleeding in little children; the other one is the obstruction, in severe cases inflammation and rarely perforation of the bowel.
+Despite advanced modern examination methods and imaging techniques, it is sometimes quite difficult to establish the diagnosis.
+In most cases, the condition is subtly complicated, with two types of after-effects: involvement of ectopic mucosal tissue, leading to gastrointestinal bleeding in children under 2 years old.
+The other is obstruction, inflammation in severe cases, and, rarely, bowel perforation.